-LAWA displays trends for the last five and ten years for the river and lake water quality data.
+LAWA displays trends for the last 5, 10 and 15 years for the river and lake water quality data.
 Data are evaluated to determine whether water quality indicators are showing improving or degrading trends.
 An indeterminate result occurs when the available data do not show a significant trend.
 Sites that are 'not assessed' are monitored, but the data do not meet the criteria to be eligible for a trend analysis.

-What river water quality parameters does LAWA show trends for?
+What water quality indicators does LAWA show trends for?

-LAWA shows lake water quality trends for six water quality indicators: total phosphorus, total nitrogen, ammoniacal nitrogen,a, and E. coli.
+LAWA shows trends for six lake water quality indicators: total phosphorus (TP), total nitrogen (TN), ammoniacal nitrogen,a, (clarity) and E. coli.

 LAWA trend categories for rivers and lakes

 LAWA categorises trends into five classes.
 These are: very likely degrading, likely degrading, indeterminate, likely improving, and very likely improving.